shannonturner/bechdel/README.md

 bechdel
 =======

-A lightweight app to select movies to watch using the Bechdel test and Rotten Tomatoes ratings.
+A lightweight app to select movies to watch using the Bechdel test, IMDB ratings, and Rotten Tomatoes ratings.

+All data provided by The Bechdel Test API and The Open Movie Database API (which includes data from Rotten Tomatoes).